informaticmonad/bibframe/model/rarematerials.md

 <!---

 The following terms are examples that can be copy & pasted as frameworks for new terms.
+To define a class use one hash # and to define a property use two ##.

 -->